BlueAcornInc/adobe-commerce-cloud-hosting-examples-pwa/README.md

-# Adobe Commerce Cloud Hosting Examples for Node Applications
+# Adobe Commerce Cloud Hosting Examples

 This repository demonstrates the minimal configuration to build an Adobe Commerce Cloud instance that's suitable for hosting general-purpose web applications, such as Node.js based PWAs.